bmaggi/Eclipse-Gendoc-Templates/README.md

 # Template for Eclipse
 SysML and RobotML [Gendoc][2] templates used by the [Papyrus][1] team.

-(templates are coming from an old fork named Gendoc2 2.0.0)
+(:warning: templates are coming from an old fork named Gendoc2 2.0.0)

 ### Status ###